-Covid-19 Vaccines are recommended and are considered to be safe and effective at any stage of pregnancy.
-Vaccination is the best way to protect against the known risks of COVID-19 for women and babies, including admission to intensive care and premature birth.
-The decision whether to have the vaccination is your choice.
-Your healthcare team can provide you with further information and answer any questions you have.
-For further information visit: www.rcog.org.uk/covid-vaccine Ist Covid-19 vaccine discussed No Yes Agrees to vaccine No Yes If no, reason declined Vaccine given No Yes Date given Given by whom 2nd Covid-19 vaccine discussedNo Yes Agrees to vaccine No Yes If no, reason declined Vaccine given No Yes Date given Given by whom Batch number Seasonal Flu Pregnant women are more at risk from serious complications of seasonal flu such as bronchitis, chest infection and pneumonia therefore its recommended that you have the flu vaccine.
+Information Sharing ?
+The information collected in this record will be shared with your healthcare team so that they can provide you and your baby with care.
+Some of this information will also be recorded electronically.
+The National Health Service (NHS) collects some of this information to help it to: • monitor health trends • increase our understanding of adverse outcomes • strive towards the highest standards • make recommendations for improving maternity care The NHS has very strict confidentiality/data security procedures in place to ensure that personal information is not given to unauthorised persons.
+The data is recorded and identified by NHS number, and your name and address are removed to safeguard confidentiality.
+Information such as date of birth and postcode are included to help understand the influences of age and geography.
+If there are concerns for you or your child's safety, the relevant information will be shared with other agencies such as safeguarding teams.
+In these cases, information will be shared without your consent.
+Data collection and record keeping discussed Date Date Signed Care Provider Seasonal Flu Pregnant women are more at risk from serious complications of seasonal flu such as bronchitis, chest infection and pneumonia therefore its recommended that you have the flu vaccine.
 Flu in pregnancy can increase the risk of miscarriage, prematurity, fetal growth restriction and stillbirth.
 It is safe to have at any stage in pregnancy and will pass on protection to your baby which will last for the first few months of their lives.
 The vaccine is available from September until March and is free to pregnant women.
 Ask your GP/pharmacist/midwife where you can get vaccinated.
-If you develop flu like symptoms, you must seek medical advice immediately, there is treatment to reduce the risk of complications.
-Seasonal flu discussed No Yes Agrees flu vaccine No Yes If no, reason declined Batch number Flu vaccine No Yes Date given Given by whom Date commenced Medication Dose Duration of course Signed Antiviral medication Discourse Signed Whooping Cough (Pertussis) The aim of offering pregnant women the pertussis vaccination is to provide their baby with passive immunity until the baby starts routine vaccinations from 8 weeks of age.
+If you develop flu like symptoms, you must seek medical advice immediately , there is treatment to reduce the risk of complications.
+Seasonal flu discussed No Yes Agrees flu vaccine No Yes If no, reason declined Flu vaccine given No Yes Date given Dom My Y Y Given by whom Date commenced Medication Dose Duration of course Signed Whooping Cough (Pertussis) The aim of offering pregnant women the pertussis vaccination is to provide their baby with passive immunity until the baby starts routine vaccinations from 8 weeks of age.
 Young babies can die if they develop whooping cough.
 If you have been vaccinated before or had whooping cough yourself, the vaccine is still recommended.
 You should be offered the vaccine from 16 weeks of your pregnancy.
 If you have not been offered the vaccine, please ask your midwife or GP where you can get it done.
-Pertussis discussed No Yes Agrees to vaccine No Yes If no, reason declined Pertussis discussed No Yes Agrees to vaccine No Yes If no, reason declined Vaccination given No Yes Date given D D M M M M Given by whom Blood Products Blood or blood products are only ever prescribed in specific medical conditions or emergency situations.
-If you have any objections about receiving these, please discuss this with your midwife and obstetrician, so that a personalised plan of care can be made. can be made.
-Treatment discussed No Yes Agrees to receiving blood or blood products Agrees to baby receiving blood or blood products Management plan initiated No Yes Signed can be made.
-Treatment discussed No Yes Agrees to receiving blood or blood products Agrees to baby receiving blood or blood products No Yes Signed can be made.
-Treatment discussed can be made.
-Treatment discussed can be made.
-Treatment discussed
+Pertussis discussed No Yes Agrees to vaccine No Yes If no, reason declined Vaccination given No Yes Date given Given by whom Blood Products Blood or blood products are only ever prescribed in specific medical conditions or emergency situations.
+If you have any objections about receiving these, please discuss this with your midwife and obstetrician, so that a personalised plan of care can be made.
+Treatment discussed No Yes Agrees to receiving blood or blood products Agrees to baby receiving blood or blood products Management plan initiated No Yes Management plan initiated No Yes Important Symptoms Care provider should sign, following discussion with mother It is important to be aware that certain symptoms might suggest the possibility of serious pregnancy complications.
+The ticked boxes indicate which topics have been explained to you.
+(For further details see pages 16, 19,22 & 24).
+Contact your midwife/GP or maternity unit immediately if any of these occur: